-The 4077th Mobile Army Surgical Hospital is stuck in the middle of the Korean war.
-With little help from the circumstances they find themselves in, they are forced to make their own fun.
+The 4077th Mobile Army Surgical Hospital is stuck in the middle of the Korean War.
+With little help from the circumstances, in which they find themselves, they are forced to make their own fun.
 Fond of practical jokes and revenge, the doctors, nurses, administrators , and soldiers often find ways of making wartime life bearable.
-Nevertheless, the war goes on, Written by
+Nevertheless, the war goes on.Written by

 Murray Chapman <email@example.com>

 84 of 107 people found this review helpful.

 Was this review helpful to you?